Dr. Douglas Harink

 - Theological Interpretation of Scripture

-Editor.
+Editor and contributor.
 Paul, Philosophy, and the Theopolitical Vision: Critical Engagements with Agamben, Badiou, Žižek and Others.
 Theopolitical Visions.
 Eugene, OR: Cascade Books, 2010.

 1 & 2 Peter.
 Brazos Theological Commentary on the Bible.
 Grand Rapids: Brazos, 2009.